Marieskau-hub/femicide-graph-pipeline/README.md

 #   Canonical corpus forward passes: 28/28 succeeded
 ```

 The repository does not include the protected datasets.
-Place an authorised copy of `Stat_FW.xlsx` in the repository root or update `DATA_PATH` before running.
+Place an authorised copy of `Stat_FW.xlsx` in the repository root or update `DATA_PATH` before run

 ---